chapdel/fmc/docs/mail-configuration/mailgun.md

 - Secret: the _API key_ you copied in the last step
 - Endpoint: the _API base URL_ that you copied in the last step, but without the `https://` and everything after the top-level domain (`.net` in my case)

-### Handling Mailgun feedback in an existing Laravel app
+## Handling Mailgun feedback in an existing Laravel app

 The `spatie/laravel-mailcoach-mailgun-feedback` package can handle bounce feedback coming from Mailgun.
 All e-mail address that permanently bounce will be unsubscribed from all lists.

-You can install the add-on package via composer:
+You can install the add-on package via Composer:

 ```bash
 composer require spatie/laravel-mailcoach-mailgun-feedback:^4.0